devzbysiu/aos/README.md

 ![AOT](res/aot.gif)

+The test is changed to make tests fail.
+After save, in the top right corner you can see the widget starts blinking which means that tests started.
+After the tests finish, the widget changes to red which means, that tests failed.
+Next, the test is fixed and changes are saved.
+The widget is bliking and then changes to green which means the tests passed.

 AOT is built upon [chester](https://github.com/devzbysiu/chester).
 Chester listens for changes in your project and run tests.
 It also exposes API which is consumed by AOT.